bigprof-software/appgini-tools/password-hashing.md

 ### incCommon.php
 If you have an existing system, then getting your users reset their passwords will be a very time consuming activity.
 This fix will allow the existing MD5 passwords to remain, and will replace them with more secure passwords as soon as the user logs on the next time.

+The function will add a new field (_passPHP_), authenticate against MD5, then replace the password with the new hash, and delete the old MD5 hash.

 Replace the following code in *incCommon.php*...
 ```php
 	function logInMember(){